 Unless otherwise specified, references to investment professionals, operations personnel, and middle and back office personnel are references to FI employees.
-"We", "our," "us" and "the firm" generally refer to the combined capabilities of FIA and FI.
+"We", "our," "us" and "the firm" generally refer to the combined capabilities of FIE and FI.

-The foregoing information constitutes the general views of FI and should not be regarded as personalised investment advice or a reflection of the performance of FI managed strategies.
-There can be no assurances that they will continue to hold this view; FI may change its views at any time based on new information, analysis, or reconsideration.
+The foregoing information constitutes the general views of FI and should not be regarded as personalised investment advice or a reflection of the performance of FI or its clients.
 This analysis is for informational purposes only.
 It has been formulated with data provided to FI and is assumed to be reliable.
 FI makes no claim to its accuracy.
-Investing insecurities involves the risk of loss.
+Investing in securities involves the risk of loss.
+FI has provided its general comments to you based on information they believe to be reliable.
+There can be no assurances that they will continue to hold this view; FI may change its views at any